by Miles Martin

 Do you have stinky underarms and body odor, but can’t find a natural or organic deodorant that works well enough?

-Don’t sweat it – PIT GRIT, our patent-pending, all-natural odor fighting body scrub boosts natural deodorants’ ability to ward off stinky pits and offensive body odor.
+Don’t sweat it – PIT GRIT, our all-natural odor fighting body scrub boosts natural deodorants’ ability to ward off stinky pits and offensive body odor.

 PIT GRIT can be used in the shower after a long hard day, or on-the-go in with natural and organic deodorant to better cleanse, remove build-up from the underarm and inhibit body odor-causing bacteria with just a dime-sized dab.